albizures/vyke-tsdocs/README.md

 ## API
 ### generateApi
-Generates api docs base onda the jsdocs on the exports functions
+Generates api docs base on the jsdocs on the exports functions

 ### asdf
 test eee